All of your personal questions regarding birth control and sexual health answered here.

 What if they are used correctly?

 Even if condoms are used correctly every time you have sex, there is an 18% chance the condom will still fail.
+Check out our condoms video on the resources tab to learn how to put a condom on correctly.

 Do I have to take the pill every day at the same time?